neptune-ai/docs/docs/integrations/introduction.rst

 There are two common paths:

 #.
 You can always use `neptune-client <../python-api/introduction.html>`_, our open source Python library for logging all kinds of data and metadata to `experiments <../learn-about-neptune/experiment_tracking.html>`_.
 #.
-Contact us directly via mail contact@neptune.ai or post |forum| on our forum to discuss what you need and how we can deliver it.
+Contact us directly via mail (contact@neptune.ai), chat (that little thing in the lower right corner) or post |forum| on our forum to discuss what you need and how we can deliver it.

 ..
 External links